redeboer/BOSS_Gitbook/README.md

 	cp -R /afs/ihep.ac.cn/bes3/offline/Boss/cmthome/cmthome-7.0.3 cmthome

-**Step 3:** Go into the new folder you created and connect to the CMT:
+and navigate into that copy:

 	cd cmthome
-	source setupCMT.csh

-**Step 4:** You'll now have to modify the file called `requirements` (we'll use the `vi` editor here, but you can use whatever editor you prefer):
+**Step 4:** You'll now have to modify the file called `requirements` so that it handles your username properly.
+We'll use the `vi` editor here, but you can use whatever editor you prefer:

 	vi requirements